Vijetha1/WDHT/README.md

 P.S
-Plese contact me at vijetha.gattupalli@asu.edu for any questions, concerns or bugs.
+Please contact me at vijetha.gattupalli@asu.edu for any questions, concerns or bugs.